Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D$-meson family, the mass for the second radial excitation $D(3^3S_1)$ is predicted to be $M=3093$ MeV within our potential model calculations, which is consistent with the predictions in Refs.~\cite{Godfrey:2015dva,Ebert:2009ua,Zeng:1994vj}.
 The mass splitting between $D(3^3S_1)$ and $D(3^1S_0)$ is estimated to be $\Delta M\simeq 64$ MeV.
 From Table~\ref{DDecaySwave}, it is seen that the $D(3^3S_1)$ may be a broad state with a width of

-and have large decay rates into $D\pi$ and $D^*\pi$ channels.
-To see the dependency of the decay properties on the details of the wave function, as an example, in Fig.~\ref{D33S1BRandbeta} we plot the partial widths of $D\pi$ and $D^*\pi$, and their ratio as functions of the effective size parameter nearby $\beta_{eff}\simeq 0.40$ GeV obtained for the $D(3^3S_1)$ state.
-It is seen that the decay properties, especially the partial width ratios, of the second radially excited states may strongly depend on the size parameter $\beta_{eff}$.
-In a word, some partial widths of the radially excited states may be particularly sensitive to $\beta_{eff}$ in a certain region, which leads to a drastic change of some partial width ratios.
+and has large decay rates into $D\pi$ and $D^*\pi$ channels.
+To see the dependence of the decay properties of $D(3^3S_1)$ on its mass, the partial widths of the main decay channels together with the total width as functions of the mass are also plotted in Fig.~\ref{D33S1Mirunning}.
+It is found that the partial and total decay widths increase smoothly with the mass.
+With a mass uncertainty of $50$ MeV, the total width of $D(3^3S_1)$ varies in the range $\sim 160-320$ MeV.

 In Ref.~\cite{Song:2015fha}, the authors suggested that the natural parity state $D_J^*(3000)$ observed in the $D\pi$ final state by the LHCb collaboration~\cite{LHCb:2013jjb} may be explained with $D(3^3S_1)$ according to their mass and strong decay analysis.
-However, our predicted mass and width of $D(3^3S_1)$, $M= 3093$ MeV and $\Gamma \simeq 210$ MeV, are not in good agreement with the data $M_{exp}=3008.1\pm4.0$ MeV and $\Gamma_{exp} =110.5 \pm11.5$ MeV measured by LHCb~\cite{LHCb:2013jjb}.
+However, our predicted mass and width of $D(3^3S_1)$, $M= 3093$ MeV and $\Gamma \simeq 210$ MeV, are notably larger than the data $M_{exp}=3008.1\pm4.0$ MeV and $\Gamma_{exp} =110.5 \pm11.5$ MeV measured by LHCb~\cite{LHCb:2013jjb}.
 Furthermore, the predicted decay rates into the $D\pi$ channel is tiny, which is inconsistent with the fact that $D_J^*(3000)$ was first observed in the $D\pi$ final state.
-To established the $D(3^3S_1)$, more observations of the other decay channels, such as $D_1(2430)\pi$ and $D \rho$, are needed in future experiments.
+To establish the $D(3^3S_1)$, more observations of the other decay channels, such as $D_1(2430)\pi$ and $D \rho$, are needed in future experiments.

 In the $D_s$-meson sector, the mass for the second radial excitation $D_s(3^3S_1)$ is predicted to be $M=3191$ MeV within our potential model calculations, which is consistent with the predictions in Refs.~\cite{Godfrey:2015dva,Zeng:1994vj}.
 The mass splitting between $D_s(3^3S_1)$ and $D_s(3^1S_0)$ is estimated to be $\Delta M\simeq 65$ MeV, which is nearly equal to that for the charmed sector.
 The strong decay properties of $D_s(3^3S_1)$ have been shown in Table~\ref{DsDecaySwave}, it is seen that $D_s(3^3S_1)$ may be a relatively narrow state with a width of